-The world of work has been turned on its head several times over in the last couple of years.
-The roles of HR and recruitment teams have been especially challenging as they’ve worked to navigate the complex nature of the pandemic and other changes taking place across the globe.
+The world of work has been turned on its head several times over in the last few years.
+The roles of HR, recruitment and talent acquisition teams have been especially challenging as they’ve worked to navigate the complex nature of the pandemic and other changes taking place across the globe.

-While the basic principles of your EVP won’t have shifted miles from where it was, there will be new considerations and an element of realignment that needs to take place.
+While the basic principles of your EVP won’t have shifted miles from where it was, there will be new considerations and an element of realignment that needs to take place as part of your employer brand management.

 Whether you are continuing in a similar vein to pre-pandemic strategies and trying to realign your team, or have completely transformed the way you work over the last couple of years, revisiting your EVP is an important step.